Corbett, and the historic highway

 As we begin our trip eastward, you will see all 3 types of guard rails used for the highway's construction.

-Two guard rails are rock walls, built by Italian stone masons, which, the builders rightfully believed, “added greatly to the charm of the highway.”
+Two types of guard rails are rock walls, built by Italian stone masons, which, the builders rightfully believed, “added greatly to the charm of the highway.”

-Be sure to check out these walls, as we approach Crown Point, stop #2, our stop after Chanticleer Point.
+Be sure to check out these guard rails, as we approach Crown Point, stop #2, our stop after Chanticleer Point.

 The road, possesses many historic firsts.

-And finally, #5, it is the 1st, & only, state highway in the nation, listed as a national historic landmark.
+- It is the 1st & only, state highway in the nation, listed as a national historic landmark.
+And finally,

 Up ahead, is Stop #1.